Menu

 Unlocking Tyrone’s Precious Metals

-All of Dalradian’s mining activity will take place underground using a technique known as narrow-vein mining, so called because of the narrow seams of quartz rock – roughly 1m in width – which contain Curraghinalt’s gold, copper and silver.
+All of Dalradian’s mining activity will take place underground using a technique known as narrow-vein mining, so called because of the narrow veins of quartz rock – roughly 1m in width – which contain Curraghinalt’s gold, copper and silver.

 The hi-tech nature of modern mining has greatly increased the amount of machinery which can be controlled remotely from an underground safe area or from the surface, helping support a safe work environment.
 Wi-fi will track where people are working underground, further enhancing safety and ensuring energy is used more efficiently.